yugabyte/yugabyte-db/docs/content/architecture/transactions/transactional-io-path.md

 ## Read path overview

-YugaByteDB is an [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) database, which means it internally keeps track of multiple versions of the same value.
+YugaByte DB is an [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) database, which means it internally keeps track of multiple versions of the same value.
 Read operations don't take any locks, and rely on the MVCC timestamp in order to read a consistent snapshot of the data.
 A long-running read operation, either single-shard or cross-shard, can proceed concurrently with write operations modifying the same key.

-In the [ACID Transactions](/architecture/concepts/transactions/) section we talked about how up-to-date reads are performed from a single shard (tablet).
+In the [ACID Transactions](/architecture/transactions/) section, we talked about how up-to-date reads are performed from a single shard (tablet).
 In that case, the most recent value of a key is simply the value written by the last committed Raft log record that the Raft leader knows about.
 For reading multiple keys from different tablets, though, we have to make sure that the